savashn/ecewo/docs/examples/authentication.md

 > [!NOTE]
 >
-> It’s not safe to insert the password to the database without encryption.
+> It's not safe to insert the password to the database without encryption.
 You should use a library to encrypt the user password before inserting.

 > [!NOTE]
 >